eriknyquist/ptttl/README.rst

 Polyphonic Tone Transfer Language
 #################################

-The Polyphonic Tone Transfer Language (PTTL) is a way to describe polyphonic melodies, and is a superset of Nokia's
+The Polyphonic Tone Text Transfer Language (PTTTL) is a way to describe polyphonic melodies, and is a superset of Nokia's
 `RTTTL <https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language>`_ format,
 used for monophonic ringtones.